Tobias-Scholz/playwright-cleanup-queue/README.md

 ## Features

-- allows registering cleanup tasks for individual tests
+- register cleanup tasks for individual tests
-- cleanup tasks are executed in reverse order
+- cleanup tasks are executed in reverse order of registration
-- cleanup failure will fail the test case
+- failure to cleanup will fail the test case

 ## Installation